 Prior to Confirmation, candidates and parents are invited to the Cathedral, the principal church of the archdiocese, to meet with Archbishop LeGatt, our shepherd of our archdiocese of Saint Boniface.
 This visit will bring together young people from other parishes also preparing for the sacrament of Confirmation.
 The date will be given from Archbishop LeGatt with consideration to many schedules.
-It will be approximately a two hour visit that will begin at the Cathedral (190 de la Cathédrale Avenue) and conclude at the Archbishop's residence (151 de la Cathédrale Avenue).
+It will be approximately a two-hour visit.
+PLEASE NOTE: Some visits will take place at both the Cathedral (190 de la Cathédrale Avenue) and the Archdiocesan Centre formerly referred to as the Archbishop's residence (151 de la Cathédrale Avenue).
+Some visits will take place only at the 151 de la Cathédrale Avenue location.
+The location for your date will be communicated to your parish contact and on the website.